 Like many crazy people, he cycled into and out of his illness.
 When he started acting up, people would talk to him about it.
 When it got bad, he’d retreat to his one-room shack behind the main house where he lived.
 He’d go into his shack for a while, and wouldn’t come out.
-People fed him, when the dinner meal was cooked and everyone sat down to eat together, someone would take him a plate, and he’d open the old wood-panel door to the shack, but hardly talk, take the plate and close the door.
+People fed him.
+When the dinner meal was cooked and everyone sat down to eat together, someone would take him a plate.
+He’d open the old wood-panel door to the shack, but hardly talk, take the plate and close the door.
 And when he got really mental, he’d pull the bottom panel out of the door, and people would just put the plate in through the open panel, and take out the dirty dishes.
-After while, he’d hit bottom, and the first sign of him coming back was he’d put the bottom panel back in the door, and open the door for his food.
+After a while, he’d hit bottom, and the first sign of him coming back was he’d put the bottom panel back in the door, and open the door for his food.

-Then after a while he’d start to talk to people, a bit at first, and finally, maybe a month after he’d first shut himself up, he’d come back out and join the group for dinner and the like.
-He’d talk to people about where he had gone, it didn’t make much sense, but people listened and tried to explain things as best they could.
+Then after another while, he’d start to talk to people, a bit at first, and finally, maybe a month after he’d first shut himself up, he’d come back out and join the group for dinner and the like.
+He’d talk to people about where he had gone.
+It didn’t make much sense, but people listened and tried to explain things as best they could.
 No one thought of him as special, he was just crazy Billy.